nullpainter/inferno/README.md

 ## Building

-Inferno is built with the Arduino and depends on Arduino libraries to run.
-It is recommended to set the ESP8266's clock to 160Mhz due to the use of SSL.
+Inferno depends on Arduino libraries to run.
+It is also recommended to set the ESP8266's clock to 160Mhz due to the use of SSL.

 ### Slack configuration